sg200000/tiznitbms/README.md

 For the first time an initialization step is done by generating a bank.db database file with necessary tables.

 # User interface
-This version is work with a CLI (Command-line interface).
+This version is a CLI (Command-line interface).
 The main interface as following :

 ![main CLI](doc/images/mainCLI.png)